The 3 major business costs of IT failure

 Computer breakdowns and downtime can have severe cost implications for all types of businesses.
 In some high-throughput situations such as logistics, even minor computer glitches can cause severe operational disruption that takes hours or days to put right.
+Typical costs incurred from downtime include productivity costs at an average of 78 minutes per occurrence, IT support of 53 minutes per occurrence and high percentages for the actual replacement costs of the failed device.
 This is why it’s important to consider these costs carefully and invest in the right equipment, of the right quality, to avoid downtime in the first place.

-Here are the three biggest costs businesses face when dealing with IT failure.
+The three biggest costs businesses face when dealing with IT failure

 Disrupted Operations